July 13, 2013

 For future reference

-1. Rent small cars.
+- Rent small cars.
 The streets in the old towns of Europe were built for ox carts, not SUVs.
-The minimum width of a lane on a U.S. interstate is 12 feet.
-In Caunes-Minervois and Puycelsi, the streets were less than 7 and required pulling in the side mirrors to navigate.
+The minimum width of a lane on an interstate in the United States is twelve feet.
+In Caunes-Minervois and Puycelsi, the streets were less than seven and required pulling in the side mirrors to navigate.
 In Collioure, I jockeyed the rented Renault wagon into a space just inches from a concrete wall on two sides and climbed out through the passenger side.
 The next morning, it was blocked in by another guest’s car.

-2. Learn international traffic symbols.
-I was often guessing at what the road signs in Spain and France intended to convey–probably not safe for me or other drivers.
+- Learn international traffic symbols.
+I was often guessing at what the road signs in Spain and France intended to convey—probably not safe for the other drivers or me.
 Toll booths were particularly difficult.
 I always seemed to choose the booth that didn’t accept cash or credit cards, and had to back out.

-3. Subscribe to a portable GPS.
+- Subscribe to a portable GPS.
 European streets and highways are not marked as they are in America.
 For example, you may intersect a road, but not know which way to turn unless you know the names of the towns in both directions.
-Directions (north, south, etc.) are not indicated.
+Directions (north, south, and so on) are not indicated.
 Fortunately, roundabouts allow you to circle continuously, as demonstrated in National Lampoon’s European Vacation, while making your choice.